diegojehu/diegojehu.github.io/index.md

 title: ""
 ---

-I am a medic, clinical epidemiologist, and population health scientist with a strong interest in cardiometabolic diseases in the Mexican population.
+I am a medic, a clinical epidemiologist, and a population health scientist with a strong interest in the genetic and environmental risk factors for cardiometabolic diseases in the Mexican population.

-I am an Early Career Research Fellow at the [Nuffield Department of Population Health](https://www.ndph.ox.ac.uk/), working with the [Mexico City Prospective Study](https://www.ctsu.ox.ac.uk/research/prospective-blood-based-study-of-150-000-individuals-in-mexico) team.
+Currently, I hold an Early Career Research Fellowship at the [Oxford Population Health](https://www.ndph.ox.ac.uk/), where I work with the [Mexico City Prospective Study](https://www.ctsu.ox.ac.uk/research/prospective-blood-based-study-of-150-000-individuals-in-mexico) team led by Prof. Jonathan Emberson.